 used in safety-critical applications that demand the highest reliability in environments where undesirable behavior cannot

 be tolerated - the failure of an ECU to act appropriately under emergency conditions could pose a threat to life and/or

 property.
 Ensuring these demands are unconditionally met requires significant investment in test procedures and documentation.

 An ECU relies on information from a set of sensors and controls to decide what to do with the device it is managing.
 These

-sensors often work in extremely hostile environments (e.g., car or jet engines), and predictably failures can occur in
+sensors often work in highly hostile environments (e.g., car or jet engines), and predictably failures can occur in

 genuine system faults.
 For example, a jet engine needs to shut down if it catches on fire but should not shut down if